 Houston Burn Injury Attorney

-Call a Winning Burn Injury Lawyer in Houston, TX
+Call an Experienced Burn Injury Lawyer in Houston, TX

 Burn injuries happen every day in Houston.
 In the United States, statistics show that burn injuries are second only to car accidents leading to fatalities in the United States.
 Almost 2 ½ million burn injuries are reported each year which requires some type of treatment.
 About one third of those injuries require a doctor to be involved.
 Approximately 10,000 patients die from burn injuries each year.
 The National Fire Protection Agency says that the most likely group of individuals to suffer burns are the elderly, age 75 and older.